chef/chef-oss-practices/help.md

-> [!WARNING]
+!!! warning
-> This page in the Chef Open Source Software Practices repository is currently undergoing content review.
+    This page in the Chef Open Source Software Practices repository is currently undergoing content review.
-> THIS IS A NEW PAGE

 # Getting in Touch